 Preparing for a Master’s Degree in Data Science in Connecticut

-Candidates seeking a master’s degree in data science must meet certain minimum requirements in order to be admitted to a master’s program.
-Admissions departments look for candidates with excellent educational history, related employment experience, and fundamental knowledge of key data science concepts.
-Master’s programs maintain a set of highly selective standards, and candidates must be prepared with relevant skills, prerequisite courses, scores in the top 15 percentile on graduate entrance exams, and between 5-7 years of related work experience.
+Admissions departments look for candidates with a strong job history and fundamental knowledge of key data science concepts.
+Master’s programs maintain a set of highly selective standards, and candidates must be prepared with relevant skills, prerequisite courses, scores in the 15th percentile on graduate entrance exams, and substantial relevant work experience.

 Undergraduate Degree and Master’s Prerequisite Courses

 - Bachelor’s degree in a related field such as statistics, computer science, engineering, or applied math

 - Minimum of 3.0 GPA during undergraduate studies